WD-J/flash-chat/README.md

 - Learn about Streams and how they work.
 - Learn to use ListViews to build scrolling views.
 - How to use Firebase Cloud Firestore to store and retrieve data on the fly.

->This is a companion project to The App Brewery's Complete Flutter Development Bootcamp.